ScriptureDepth

 1 Corinthians 12:12-14

-“For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
-For in one Spirit we were all baptized into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit.
-For the body is not one member but many.”
+“For as the body is one, and has many members, and all the members of the body, being many, are one body; so also is Christ.
+For in one Spirit we were all baptized into one body, whether Jews or Greeks, whether bond or free; and were all given to drink into one Spirit.
+For the body is not one member, but many.”

-Paul's body metaphor deploys the Greek word *soma* — "body" — as his controlling image for the Church's unity-in-diversity.
+Paul's body metaphor deploys the Greek word *soma*, "body", as his controlling image for the Church's unity-in-diversity.
 What makes this passage theologically explosive is the social catalog Paul inserts: Jews, Greeks, slaves, free.
 In first-century Corinth, these distinctions were absolute social boundaries.
 The Spirit's baptism (*en heni pneumati*) demolishes them, creating a community that no human social architecture could produce.
-The phrase "made to drink of one Spirit" may evoke Eucharistic imagery, suggesting that shared participation in Christ is the ongoing source of corporate unity.
+The phrase "given to drink into one Spirit" may evoke Eucharistic imagery, suggesting that shared participation in Christ is the ongoing source of corporate unity.
 Practically, this passage challenges any tendency to treat the Church as a collection of individuals with similar backgrounds or preferences.
-The diversity of the body is not a problem to be managed but a gift to be celebrated — each member's distinct gifting and background serves the health of the whole.
+The diversity of the body is not a problem to be managed but a gift to be celebrated, each member's distinct gifting and background serves the health of the whole.
 Homogenous congregations fall short of this Pauline vision.

 Ephesians 4:11-13

-“And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, to equip the saints for the work of ministry, for building up the body of Christ, until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ,”
+“He gave some to be apostles; and some, prophets; and some, evangelists; and some, shepherds and teachers; for the perfecting of the saints, to the work of serving, to the building up of the body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a full grown man, to the measure of the stature of the fullness of Christ;”

 Hebrews 10:24-25